 The Ability to Close on the House

 Aside from price and cash, what sellers want most is the assurance that the deal will close.
-No one, especially a seller with multiple offers in on hand, wants to go into an agreement that falls have it fall out at a later date and have to go back on the market.
+No one, especially a seller with multiple offers in on hand, wants to go into an agreement only to have it fall out at a later date and have to go back on the market.
 Here are several reasons for that mindset:

-- They continue to own the home until it is closed and may have to pay an additional mortgage payment or two, which can cost them thousands of dollars.
+- The sellers still own the home until it is closes and thus will be responsible for additional mortgage payments until the home successfully closes.
+This can cost them thousands of dollars.

 - The other potential buyers who submitted offers may have gone under contract for another home while the seller’s home was off the market.